williamyeny/shamikh-jquery-tutorial/README.md

 `$(div); // this gives an error`

-## Changing and retrieving properties of elements
+## Modifying elements and retrieving properties

 Let's say you want to change the HTML of an element with ID "greeting" to "hello"